-Net claims and expenses exceeded net premiums by £55.9m.
-Once changes in Deferred Acquisition Costs, change in reserves, coinsurance commission and investment income are included there is a UK GAAP pre-tax loss of £0.05m for 2022 as shown below.
+Net claims and expenses exceeded net premiums by £122.3m due to an adverse mortality experience in the group protection business.
+Once changes in Deferred Acquisition Costs, change in reserves, coinsurance commission and investment income are included there is a UK GAAP pre-tax loss of £35.4m for 2023 as shown below.